krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==

+= 2019.06.05 	- version 1.0.3 =
+* Feature	    - Added support for themes.
+* Enhancement	- Use the cheapest variation instead of 0 for the placement on a variable product.
+* Fix			- Fixed an issue where placement filters did not run correctly.
+* Fix			- Fixed not using the price shown for the placement in some cases depending on tax settings.

 = 2019.02.27 	- version 1.0.2 =
 * Fix	        - Fixed bug where Placement ID was not set correctly.